ventz/pgsvr/README.md

 PLEASE NOTE
 -----------
 * This is still a BETA - it works well, but it is FAR from complete.
-* To use this "as is", it requires an r10k setup with Puppet (https://github.com/puppetlabs-operations/puppet-r10k)
+* To use this "as is", it requires an r10k for git based environments: (https://github.com/acidprime/r10k)
 * You can change one line and make it to work with just git or any other framework or custom written deploy/sync script.